lauang/InShare/ASSIGNMENT-3.md

 Describe any challenges you faced in the implementation.
 Link to commits which implement logging.

+We chose to stick with the current logging system.
+Ideally the logging should be forwarded to an external service.
+In Inshare we used the `Logger` which logs it to the terminal.
+The logger provides some options and In our solution we have used `Info`, `Warn` and `Error` based on what type of event is being logged.

+**What we logged**

+`NoteController`
+Logged with a helper method which logs the related user.id, the note.id and a message.
+Takes inn a boolean error to log info or error
+  - Successfull note actions, logged with `.info`
+  - Unsuccessfull note actions, logged with `.error`

+`AuthenticationLogger`
+A new EventListener class which listens for authentication related events.
+Logs events with the related user and the timestamp.
+  - Successfull login, logged with `.info`
+  - Failed login/bad credentials, logged with `.warn`
+  - Log out, logged with `.info`

+`Note`
+Logs some Note related actions and security breaches.
+The need for content sanitization at backend might indicate an attempt at xss or sql injection.
+  - Log backend sanitization, logged with `.warn`

 ### Review

 Link to merge request with review.